willsmanley/multiagent-code/README.md

 ```

 ## Key Principles

 Obviously parallelization is cool.
 But this toolchain is about much more than just sloppily running a lot of Claude Code instances at once.

 It is about these fundamental principles:

 - shorter context window improves coding reliability (https://arxiv.org/html/2505.07897v2)
 - shorter task length improves reliability (https://arxiv.org/html/2504.21751v2)
 - reflexion improves reliability (https://arxiv.org/abs/2303.11366)

 So we want to provide our AI coding agents with the smallest possible task and nothing more.
 We want the context to be short.
 We want the task to be well-defined and easily testable.
 And we want another agent to validate the output of the first agent.

-## Inspiration: Reliability Engineering
+## Inspiration: Agent Reliability Engineering

 There is a now-famous analysis by METR (https://metr.org/blog/2025-03-19-measuring-ai-ability-to-complete-long-tasks/) which shows that the length of a task that an AI coding agent can complete has been doubling every 7 months.

 While this fact has its own implications, the thing that interested me the most was that they measured it by completion with 80% reliability.

 That got me thinking - can we stack on redundancy layers and distillation steps to improve frontier model performance to move the needle closer to 100%?